"I see at last that if I don't breathe, I breathe. . . " [ Quote by pupil to F.M. Alexander ]

 This exercise is actually a much simplified version of a procedure known as the Whispered Ah which can be very helpful if you feel tightness in your voice or tension in your jaw (TMJ).
 You can read more about it here.

-So next time you feel work stress getting the better of you, stop for a moment and give this exercise a go and get some freedom of movement in your torso and oxygen pumping through your veins.
+So next time you feel work stress getting the better of you, stop for a moment and give this exercise a go and get some freedom of movement in your torso and oxygen pumping through your veins, and calm down your nervous system.

 It's also good to try whilst doing some Constructive Rest.